spandanaravula552/aws-devops-zero-to-hero/day-4/README.md

 Network Access Control List (NACL)

     A Network Access Control List is a stateless firewall that controls inbound and outbound traffic at the subnet level.
 It operates at the IP address level and can allow or deny traffic based on rules that you define.
 NACLs provide an additional layer of network security for your VPC.
+NACL is the best for security because it applied at vpc each and every subnet level, if we have 100's of ec2 in subnet we can write security rules there only instead of creating rules for each ec2 instances.
+By default NACL allow all traffic from outside world.

 Security Group

     A security group acts as a virtual firewall for instances (EC2 instances or other resources) within a VPC.
 It controls inbound and outbound traffic at the instance level.
-Security groups allow you to define rules that permit or restrict traffic based on protocols, ports, and IP addresses.
+Security groups allow you to define rules that permit or restrict traffic based on protocols, ports, and IP addresses.  if we allow any traffic in sg and deny same traffic in NACL, it will not allow us to access the any app inside EC2, because NACL is the first defence or first entry point for vpc subnet.

 Routing